suraj-only-git/mslearn-ai-fundamentals/Instructions/Labs/13-azure-ai-studio.md

 In this task, you will sign in to Azure AI Studio and explore its interface, learning how to navigate the platform and access its various features for managing AI resources.

-1. In a web browser, open https://ai.azure.com and **Sign in** using your Azure credentials.
+1. In a edge browser, open https://ai.azure.com and **Sign in** using your Azure credentials.
 The home page of Azure AI Studio looks similar to the following image:

    - **Email/Username:** <inject key="AzureAdUserEmail"></inject>
    - **Password:** <inject key="AzureAdUserPassword"></inject>